-The Pedagogical Institute, PI (Paidagogiko Instituto, PI) of Cyprus issues each trainee who completes the Pre-Service Training Programme, PTP (Programma Proypiresiakis Katartisis) with a certificate of accreditation.
+The University of Cyprus, UCY (Panepistimio Kyprou, PK) issues each trainee who completes the Pre-Service Training Programme, PTP (Programma Proypiresiakis Katartisis) with a certificate of accreditation.

 This certificate is issued only as proof of competence for appointment as teacher in Secondary Technical and Vocational Education, STVE (Defterovathmia Techniki kai Epaggelmatiki Ekpaidefsi, DTEE) and must be submitted to the Education Service Committee, ESC (Epitropi Ekpaideftikis Ypiresias, EEY).